Two ways you can help yourself meeting new people after a narcissist relationship.

-If you feel like you can no longer speak up for yourself, because you’ve been programmed by the narcissist, not to have an opinion, thoughts or feelings about things, unless it met their needs, if you spoke up, you received, silent treatment, projection, anger, gaslighting and so much more, if you’ve spoken up for yourself to receive false accusations, had it all twisted around on you, never given answers, you were left not knowing if you were coming or going, what’s fact and what’s fiction.
-This causes you to shut down and no longer be able to speak up for yourself, you did this unconsciously with the narcissist as that was your inner self, protecting you, then it becomes a learned behavioural pattern in life after the relationship, you can and you will unlearn this, believe in yourself.
-You are left with anxiety and full of dread to speak up for yourself, right now, you can and you will change that,
+If you feel like you can no longer speak up for yourself because you’ve been programmed by the narcissist not to have an opinion, your own thoughts or feelings about things unless it met their needs, if you spoke up, you received silent treatment, projection, anger, gaslighting and so much more, if you’ve spoken up for yourself to receive false accusations, had it all twisted around on you, never given answers, you were left not knowing if you were coming or going, what’s fact and what’s fiction.
+This causes you to shut down and no longer be able to speak up for yourself.
+You did this with the narcissist as that was your inner self, protecting you, then it becomes a learned behavioural pattern in life after the relationship, you can, and you will unlearn this, believe in yourself.
+If you have been left with anxiety and full of dread to speak up for yourself, right now, you can, and you will change this.

-As your healing, when you set boundaries with people, you’re already questioning how they may respond,
+As you are healing, when you set boundaries with people, you might be already questioning how they may respond to you.

-Feeling like you have to answer, be it phone calls, someone at the door, message, because if you didn’t with the narcissist you knew there would be trouble, it can last after the narcissist relationship is over, you find yourself, still giving into people then questioning yourself as to why you did.
-From little things, to be things are you still finding it hard to say no to people, are you answer questions to people that you don’t want to answer? including your narcissist ex, are you now a people pleaser,
+Feeling like you have to always answer to others, be it phone calls, someone at the door, a message, because if you didn’t do so, with the narcissist, you knew there would be trouble, it could last after the narcissistic relationship is over, you could find yourself, still giving into people then questioning yourself as to why you did.
+From little things to big things, are you always finding it hard to say no to people?
+Are you answering questions to people that you don’t want to answer?
+Including your ex narcissist, are you now a people pleaser?

-When you’ve been in a narcissistic relationship, you’ve been trained up to drop what you are doing for fear of reactions, or getting punished, with constant manipulation, blame shifting, gaslighting, silent treatment, you now have so much anxiety in you, you respond instantly to try and heal that anxiety, yet you end up with more self-doubt and more anxiety for doing something you didn’t want to do.
+When you’ve been in a narcissistic relationship, you’ve been trained up to drop what you are doing for fear of reactions or getting punished, with constant manipulation, blame-shifting, gaslighting, silent treatment, leading you to walk on eggshells around them, you now might have so much anxiety in you, you respond instantly to try and heal that anxiety, yet you end up with more self-doubt and more anxiety for doing something you didn’t want to do.

-You need to overcome your inner guilt and obligation towards others and help calm your anxiety, it’s not real guilt, it’s only because you’ve been trained by the narcissist that you feel the need to drop everything, and answer people.
+You need to overcome your inner guilt and obligation towards others and help calm your anxiety.
+It’s not real guilt.
+It’s only because you’ve been trained by the narcissist that you feel the need to drop everything and answer to other people.

-To stand up against your inner guilt, you have to learn to truly value yourself and your life, you’ll learn to stop dropping everything to answer to others.
-This will help you not respond to the narcissist, so next time the narcissist message 10 times, swapping and changing the conversation around to get responses, tell yourself.
+To stand up against your inner guilt, you have to learn to value yourself and your life.
+You’ll learn to stop dropping everything to answer to others.
+This will help you also to no longer respond to the narcissist, so next time the narcissist messages ten times, swapping and changing the conversation around to get reactions from you, tell yourself.
 “I don’t have to answer that.”
-Repeatedly until it sinks in.
-You will get better within yourself and it will get so much easier, to begin just tell yourself that same thing, reprogram your mind, you reprogrammed it to suit the narcissist, so it is possible to reprogram it to suit you.
+Repeatedly until it sinks in, you will get better within yourself, and it will get so much easier, to begin just tell yourself that same thing, reprogram your mind, you reprogrammed it to suit the narcissist, so it is possible to reprogram it to suit you.

-Then with others, if you are busy, no you don’t have to message straight away if they’re busy they’ll not message you straight away, and you’ll have a mutual understanding and respect for it, speak up for you and what you believe in.
+Then with others, if you are busy, no, you don’t have to message straight away.
+If they’re busy, they’ll not message you straight away, and you’ll have a mutual understanding and respect for it, speak up for yourself and what you believe in.

-You are normal after a narcissist relationship, marking everyone you meet as a narcissist, don’t create story’s in your head, observe technique, I have a post on this, Give people the opportunity to reveal their true selves, not everyone is a narcissist, yes people can have one or two traits, but they need a long list to be a narcissist, I do have a post on what isn’t a narcissist as well as a post on red flags,
+After a narcissist relationship, most people can go around marking everyone they meet as a narcissist, don’t create the story’s in your head.
+Allow people to reveal their true selves, not everyone is a narcissist, yes people can have one or two traits, but they need at least five negative characteristics to be a narcissist, Red flags video at the end.

-Just take things slow when you meet new people, good people with their own happiness will be good with that, don’t worry about those who walk away, stay true to yourself, don’t chase, and don’t guard, the right people will stay, if you’re at your worst or best.
+Just take things slow when you meet new people, genuine people with their own happiness will be good with that, don’t worry about those who walk away, stay true to yourself, don’t chase, and don’t guard.
+The right people will stay if you’re at your worst or best.

 Be willing to understand others if you want them to respect your boundaries, they may not know your boundaries, so if they step over them once, that’s ok.
 If they then don’t respect that boundary once they know, let them go.

-When you speak you for yourself, if they’re full of excuses, or telling you you’re wrong, then let them go, when you meet someone that lets you know you’re entitled to your opinion and don’t react accept it, they are a good person.
+When you speak you for yourself, if they’re full of excuses or telling you you’re wrong, then let them go.
+When you meet someone that allows you know you’re entitled to your opinion and doesn’t react, accept it, they are a good person.

 People are lazy and do cut corners.
-That’s fine, but let them know your standards and boundaries, once they know if they don’t respect that let them go.
-Tune into your intuition with their responses, it will tell you.
+That’s fine, but let them know your standards and boundaries.
+Once they see if they don’t respect that let them go.
+Tune into your intuition with their responses.
+It will tell you.
 Watch the actions and make sure they match their words.